 — The Denver Post (@denverpost) November 6, 2019

-“Persons, operators, and businesses applying for sports betting licenses will be thoroughly vetted with the highest standards established by the Division of Gaming for its licensees in Colorado,” the Division of Gaming said in a statement.
+“Persons, operators, and businesses applying for licenses will be thoroughly vetted with the highest standards established by the Division of Gaming for its licensees in Colorado,” the Division of Gaming said in a statement.

 Colorado is expected to see licensed operators launch their platforms by May 1, 2020.